|

 321. cordon

-a series of sentinels or of military posts enclosing or guarding some place or thing
+a series of sentinels or posts enclosing some place or thing

 322. cornucopia

-a goat's horn filled with grain and flowers and fruit symbolizing prosperity
+a horn filled with fruit and grain symbolizing prosperity

 323. corollary

-(logic) an inference that follows directly from the proof of another proposition
+an inference following from the proof of another proposition

 324. coronation